Go Fast, Safely

 Our simple setup process will have you up and improving quickly (hours, not weeks).

-Configure k9 access to your AWS accounts quickly with our simple process.
+Configure k9 access to your AWS accounts in less than 30 minutes with our simple automation.

 Daily assessments of your accounts are delivered to your secure inbox (S3 bucket).